axydavid/FirefoxUI/README.md

 - Please make sure to customize the order of your buttons as it shows in the image below, before you install skin:

 ![Screenshot](screenshotrules.png)
-- Due to the experimental nature of Nightly Mozilla tends to break the theme, if you use Nightly just uncomment the section:
+- Due to the experimental nature of Nightly Mozilla tends to break the theme, if you use Nightly uncomment the section:
 /* NIGHTLY FIX */
+Please note that this does NOT apply to Firefox Stable, Beta and Developer channels, it ONLY applies to Nightly channel.

 # Screenshots
 ![Screenshot](screenshot1.PNG)